-Here are our top out-of-the-box (spring) tips to help you get more quality sleep in your new digs:
+Here are our top tips on how to get to sleep easier in your new digs:

 Kill the lights, cancel the noise.
-Both impact your rest by making it difficult to fall asleep, and by influencing the timing of your internal clock.
-In fact, the World Health Organization (WHO) has found that sleep disturbance from noise has both immediate and long-term effects on mental and cardiovascular health.
+Both can disrupt your natural rest cycles by confusing your internal clock, making it hard to unwind and drift off.
+This isn’t just about missing out on sweet dreams, though: the World Health Organization (WHO) has found that sleep disturbance from noise has both immediate and long-term effects on mental and cardiovascular health.

 Not sure how to block it all out?
 Start with blackout curtains, which should help with the majority of the light, and then add our Dark Dots to cover up pesky LED lights like your TV or internet router.
 As for sound, drift off with our ambient sounds that alter the soundscape around you for sweet, sound sleep.
 Inspired by the natural world around us, they help diffuse distracting noises (like your roommates talking or distant traffic) as you fall asleep.